tcdev2021/Ecommerce_Sales_Dashboard/README.md

 # Ecommerce_Sales_Dashboard
-Analyzed Ecommerce sales data and created an interactive dashboard using Power BI Designed an interactive dashboard to monitor and analyze online sales performance effectively.
+Analyzed Ecommerce sales data and created an interactive dashboard using Power BI.
+Designed an interactive dashboard to monitor and analyze online sales performance effectively.
 Utilized advanced parameters for drill-down capabilities and customized the workspace with filters and slicers.
 Established connections, integrated new tables, and performed calculations to transform data, enabling user-specific parameters for dynamic visualizations.